Ayush-Bitla/SMS-Spam-Classifier/README.md

 - 5,574 SMS messages
 - Labeled as 'ham' (legitimate) or 'spam'
 - Used for training and evaluating the classifier

+## Model Files

+The following model files are generated when you run the application:
+- `vectorizer.pkl`: TF-IDF vectorizer for text preprocessing
+- `model.pkl`: Trained Naive Bayes classifier

+These files are automatically saved in the `script/` directory and are gitignored to keep the repository size manageable.

 ## Contributing